abernal30/mypweb/book/09-Portfolio-management-algorithms.md

 ```

-As we mention in the last session, If the performance on out-sample data is pretty like in-sample data, we assume the parameters and rule set have good generalization power and can be used for live trading.
+As we mention in the previous chapter, If the performance on out-sample data is pretty like in-sample data, we assume the parameters and rule set have good generalization power and can be used for live trading.
 In this session, we filter for those stocks that have similar out-sample and in-sample data.
 For that purpose, we took the difference between Sharpe ratios in the in_sample and out_sample.
 We also need to define a threshold of tolerance for that difference.
 For example, we only take stocks for which the difference is less than 20% in absolute value.
 df   %>%
   filter(Sharpe_diff < n & Sharpe_diff > -n)
 n is the threshold